OCA/stock-logistics-warehouse/stock_available_global/README.rst

 This module adds new fields to show product stock in all companies.

-In product forms appear two new smarts buttons *On Hand* and *Forecast* witch computes all companies stock.
+In product forms appear two new smarts buttons *On Hand* and *Forecast* which computes all companies stock.